bbauska/Coursera-Bootstrap/readme.md

 Now, let's next add in an input elements.

-We\'ll see how this works as we add in the code.
+We&apos;ll see how this works as we add in the code.

 Moving now to the next part of the exercise, here we will add two more fields into our form here for entering the telephone number and the email ID.

-Since the basic structure of the code is similar to the first name and the last name that you have already added to the form, so I\'m just going to copy the code from the first name and the last name and then paste it in here and then modify the code accordingly.
+Since the basic structure of the code is similar to the first name and the last name that you have already added to the form, so I&apos;m just going to copy the code from the first name and the last name and then paste it in here and then modify the code accordingly.

 I have pasted the code from the first name and the last name here.

-Let\'s go ahead and now modify this to turn it into fields that enable the user to enter the telephone number and the email ID.
+Let&apos;s go ahead and now modify this to turn it into fields that enable the user to enter the telephone number and the email ID.

 For the telephone number, so here we already have the first name and the last name above.

-The third one, I\'m going to change this to label for "telnum".
+The third one, I&apos;m going to change this to label for "telnum".

-This is from the telephone number and then the classes, I\'m going to apply a col-12 class to this saying that this label will be in its own draw when the form is shown on extra small to small screen sizes.
+This is from the telephone number and then the classes, I&apos;m going to apply a col-12 class to this saying that this label will be in its own draw when the form is shown on extra small to small screen sizes.

-And then, for medium to higher screen size, this would be displayed in two columns of that particular row here so that\'s the change that we will make there.
+And then, for medium to higher screen size, this would be displayed in two columns of that particular row here so that&apos;s the change that we will make there.

 And then also, the label itself, let me change that to contact telephone